-Your vacation couldn’t have a better start than your own guide and driver meeting you at the airport, taking you to your hotel and equipping you with a cell phone so you can contact us or people back home at any time.
-A pocket sized Wi-Fi makes sure you feel connected wherever you are.
+Your vacation couldn’t have a better start than your own guide and driver meeting you at the airport and take you to your hotel.

 We take you to the less visited section of the Great Wall, Mutianyu, which is a less touristy part.
 A cable car takes you up to make sure you make the most of trekking where the views are best over the watchtowers in the distance.
 An option for coming down is the toboggan run, although sometimes it is so popular that the waiting time cab be too long.

 The Temple of Heaven has a collection of buildings used by the Emperor once a year to make a sacrifice for good harvest.
 The structures form a line on a South to North axis, which was considered very lucky.
 The surrounding park has become the place where locals come to exercise and practice their hobbies, be it singing, kungfu or flying a kite.

 In the evening your guide will take you to experience that famous delicacy of Beijing: Roast Peking Duck.

 Tiananmen Square is a symbol of China’s national pride, where a flag raise each morning gathers asizablecrowd; at times you have to arrive by 4am for the 7am event.
 Our day startslater than that, visiting Tiananmen Square, from which you can see Chairman Mao’s mausoleum and National Museum as well as the Great Hall of the People, each standing imposingly around the square.

 Directly from the square you will access the Forbidden City or Palace Museum as it is now also called.
 The size makes it more of a small town instead of a palace; one visit is never enough to see everything.
 Many buildings have been renovated, and even more wings opened to the public.
 The architecture is steeped in symbolism; your guide will tell you more.